 Some unpaid home sitting services for the elderly are available to provide companionship if the person is experiencing loneliness or isolation.
 These schemes are usually undertaken by trained volunteers who will visit the person’s home to spend time with them.

-Other tasks carried out by a volunteer could include shopping assistance or basic household tasks like meal preparation, tidying, laundry or any other necessary errands.
+Other tasks carried out by a volunteer could include shopping assistance or basic activities of daily living like meal preparation, tidying, laundry or any other necessary errands.

-Other senior sitting services provided by care professionals offer a more comprehensive service.
+Other senior sitting services provided by professional caregivers offer a more comprehensive service.
 Our sitting service for the elderly, for example, provides Respite Care so a caregiver can take a break even if the person they care for needs a lot of support.
 Our services include paid befriending, as well as Personal Care, Mobility Care or After Hospital Care following a discharge from hospital.

-To arrange an elderly sitting service, an assessment needs to be carried out to understand the person’s needs – this is to ensure the safety and comfort of the person being cared for.
+To arrange an elderly sitting service, an assessment must be carried out to understand the person’s individual care needs – this is to ensure the safety and comfort of the person being cared for.

 Why would an older person need to use an elderly sitting service?

-What types of elderly sitting services are there available?
+What types of elderly sitting services are available?

 Companion Care is when a carer visits you at home to provide valuable social interaction.
 This enables an elderly loved one to continue enjoying the things they love most at home, whilst reducing feelings of loneliness and isolation.